Ableton/ableton.github.io/plugins/debugging-plugins-in-live-on-macos.md

 Note: This bash script has been adapted from the script provided by github user talaviram [here](https://gist.github.com/talaviram/1f21e141a137744c89e81b58f73e23c3).

+If you do code-sign the Live application, you will need to re-sign it every time you update Live.
+You should also make sure that you test your plugin in an unmodified version of Live if you want to be check how it will behave on a user's machine.

 ## Debugging AUv3 plugins on Apple Silicon Macs